hdmf-dev/hdmf/docs/source/extensions.rst

 ObjectMapper : Customizing the mapping between NWBContainer and the Spec
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your :py:class:`~pynwb.core.NWBContainer` extension requires custom mapping of the :py:class:`~pynwb.core.NWBContainer` class for reading and writing, you will need to implement and register a custom :py:class:`~pynwb.form.build.map.ObjectMapper`.
+If your :py:class:`~hdmf.core.NWBContainer` extension requires custom mapping of the :py:class:`~hdmf.core.NWBContainer` class for reading and writing, you will need to implement and register a custom :py:class:`~hdmf.form.build.map.ObjectMapper`.

-:py:class:`~pynwb.form.build.map.ObjectMapper` extensions are registered with the decorator :py:func:`~pynwb.register_map`.
+:py:class:`~hdmf.form.build.map.ObjectMapper` extensions are registered with the decorator :py:func:`~hdmf.register_map`.

 .. code-block:: python

-    from pynwb import register_map
+    from hdmf import register_map
     from form import ObjectMapper
     @register_map(MyExtensionContainer)
     class MyExtensionMapper(ObjectMapper)
         ...

-:py:func:`~pynwb.register_map` can also be used as a function.
+:py:func:`~hdmf.register_map` can also be used as a function.

 .. code-block:: python

-    from pynwb import register_map
+    from hdmf import register_map
     from form import ObjectMapper
     class MyExtensionMapper(ObjectMapper)
         ...